Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Setting geospace climate

-[By combining various irradiance models computed for solar activity levels throughout the sunspot cycle] it is possible to extrapolate how the thermospheric exospheric temperature would trend for lower and higher levels of the solar EUV flux. [\ldots\ The] procedure\indexit{medieval grand maximum} assumed that a linear dependence existed in the relevant EUV energy flux between solar minimum and solar maximum.
+[By combining various irradiance models computed for solar activity levels throughout the sunspot cycle] it is possible to extrapolate how the thermospheric exospheric temperature would trend for lower and higher levels of the solar EUV flux. [\ldots\ The] procedure assumed that a linear dependence existed in the relevant EUV energy flux between solar minimum and solar maximum.
 An index $S_{\rm EUV}$ is defined to be 0 at solar minimum (energy flux of 3\,erg/s/cm$^{2}$) and $S_{\rm EUV} = 1$ at solar maximum (energy flux of 7\,erg/s/cm$^{2}$).
-Then Maunder-Minimum type conditions correspond to $S_{\rm EUV}<0$ and grand maximum values correspond to $S_{\rm EUV}>1$.
-Note that the specific response to the solar cycle of each wavelength is different, hence $S_{\rm EUV}$ is applied to each wavelength separately to generate extreme solar spectra.''
-[H-III:14.3.1] ``[T]he Maunder Minimum $S_{\rm EUV}$ value would be between $S_{\rm EUV} = -0.5$ and $-1.0$.
+Then \indexit{Maunder Minimum}Maunder-Minimum type conditions correspond to $S_{\rm EUV}<0$ and grand maximum values correspond to $S_{\rm EUV}>1$.
+Note that the specific response to the solar cycle of each wavelength is different, hence $S_{\rm EUV}$ is applied to each wavelength separately to generate extreme solar spectra.'' \ors[III:14.3.1] ``[T]he Maunder Minimum $S_{\rm EUV}$ value would be between $S_{\rm EUV} = -0.5$ and $-1.0$.
 Figure~\ref{sojka:fig3.5} shows the GAIT ionospheric plasma composition for solar minimum ($S_{\rm EUV} = 0$), $S_{\rm EUV} = -0.5$, and $S_{\rm EUV} = -1.0$.
-The earlier trends concerning the $E$ and $F$ layer are continued as the $S_{\rm EUV}$ value [is lowered. \ldots] The most\indexit{Maunder minimum!geospace environment conditions} significant\indexit{geospace climate!Maunder minimum conditions} ionospheric modification during the Maunder-Minimum period is that the molecular ion NO$^+$ peak below 200\,km becomes significant; compare the top-left panel for $S_{\rm EUV} = 0$ and the bottom-left panel $S_{\rm EUV} = -1$ in Figure~\ref{sojka:fig3.5}.
+The earlier trends concerning the $E$ and $F$ layer are continued as the $S_{\rm EUV}$ value [is lowered. \ldots] The most significant ionospheric modification during the Maunder-Minimum period is that the molecular ion NO$^+$ peak below 200\,km becomes significant; compare the top-left panel for $S_{\rm EUV} = 0$ and the bottom-left panel $S_{\rm EUV} = -1$ in Figure~\ref{sojka:fig3.5}.
 This additional structure in the electron density profile is referred to as the $F_1$ layer.
 Indeed, in Figure~\ref{sojka:fig3.5} the $S_{\rm EUV} = -1.0$ case almost has this $F_1$ electron density equal to that of the higher altitude $F_2$ peak. [\ldots] These Maunder-Minimum scenarios provide significant problems for modern-day technology.
 For example: (1) using the ionosphere to propagate radio waves over the horizon is restricted to much lower frequencies because the maximum ionospheric density has decreased; and (2) because the $F_1$ layer is located significantly lower than the $F_2$ layer propagation, paths for radio waves are also modified significantly.
-[On the other hand, (3)] with less ionospheric density in the path of GPS radio waves, the adverse role of the ionosphere in geolocation analysis is reduced.'' \activity{Upward traveling radio waves with frequencies below the plasma frequency are evanescent within the ionosphere and are reflected downward, thus enabling 'over the horizon' or 'skywave' communication.
-Look up the plasma frequency (Eq.~\ref{eq:plasmafrequency}), typical ionospheric electron densities within the ionosphere, and resulting values for the radio frequencies useful for such communication.
-See, {\em e.g.,} Fig.~\ref{fig:tsb1} for an overview of the EM spectrum with an indication of various radio bands (including what differentiates propagation of AM and FM bands).}
+[On the other hand, (3)] with less ionospheric density in the path of GPS radio waves, the adverse role of the ionosphere in geolocation analysis is reduced.''